-The detailed responsibilities of each SMF holder are documented in Management Responsibilities Maps for each insurer within the AGL Group which are reviewed and approved by the Board on a regular basis.
+The detailed responsibilities of each SMF holder are documented in AGIL's Management Responsibilities Maps which is reviewed and approved by the Board periodically.
 This ensures that each SMF holder has the necessary authority and operational independence to carry out their role.
 On an annual basis, as part of the business planning process, each SMF holder will ensure that they have the necessary resources to deliver on their responsibilities.
 The business plan is reviewed and approved by the Board annually.